uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

 **Delegates** in C# are `type-safe function pointers` that `allow methods to be passed as parameters`.
-They enable dynamic method invocation, event handling, and callback mechanisms.
-Delegates are particularly useful for implementing event-driven programs and can be used to encapsulate a method that can be called at a later time or place.
+They `enable dynamic method invocation, event handling, and callback mechanisms`.
+Delegates are particularly useful for implementing `event-driven` programs and can be used to encapsulate a method that can be called at a later time or place.

 #### Chinese Explanation: